JohnyProgrammer/Autozak_Confidential/README.md

 Privacy Policy

-Roman Kutsenko built the Autozak app as a Free app.
+Roman Kutsenko built the "Pravovoy Shchit" app as a Free app.
 This SERVICE is provided by Roman Kutsenko at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.